ImTiaan/website/imtiaan-web/content/posts/fintraos-part-1-operating-system.md

 *   **Legacy Banking Core:** COBOL mainframes dating back to the 1970s, often with limited availability windows (e.g., offline for maintenance on Sunday nights).
 *   **Open Banking APIs:** Fragmented standards (PSD2 in Europe, FDX in the US, CDR in Australia) that vary wildly in implementation quality and reliability.
 *   **Crypto & DeFi:** A distinct universe of distributed ledgers, wallet addresses, and gas fees, operating on entirely different cryptographic primitives.
-*   **Regulatory Frameworks:** KYC, AML, GDPR, CCPA—the "drivers" required to operate legally within specific jurisdictions.
+*   **Regulatory Frameworks:** KYC, AML, GDPR, CCPA - the "drivers" required to operate legally within specific jurisdictions.

 #### 2. The "Kernel": The Unifying Abstraction Layer
 FintraOS acts as the kernel.
 It does not merely pass data through; it normalises and abstracts it.
 We treat a transaction from a traditional bank (e.g., Chase), a Bitcoin transfer from an exchange (e.g., Coinbase), and a mortgage payment from a credit union as the exact same object: a `UnifiedTransaction`.